 The research proposal should be up to 1,500 words (excluding references).
 The aim of the research protocol is to outline your overall approach to your research dissertation.
 The type of information you will include may vary depending on the type of project you are proposing to do.
-Please refer to a later section of this handbook for an example structure.
-See page 34 for more details.
+Please refer to page 42 of this handbook for an example structure.